fossxo/fossxo-gdd/source/misc/licensing-and-distribution.rst

 ==============================
 Third Party License Compliance
 ==============================
-Tic Tac Toe makes extensive use of third party software libraries and game assets to help reduce the development effort.
+FoxXO makes extensive use of third party software libraries and game assets to help reduce the development effort.
 To use these resources, the game must comply with their various licensing terms.
 Additionally, the game can only use any third party resources that have licenses that are compatible with the